RobinTheSprite/CS-301-Proj-1/README.txt

 For your convenience, I have included the files strings.txt and strings_in_disguise.bin as plaintext files, and encrypted.txt and .bin as encrypted files using "qw" as a password.
 Feel Free to write your own files and experiment.

+Known Flaws:
+	-output.txt seems to occaisionally have trouble decrypting itself

+	-passwords are the length of int, and are COMBINATIVE, not PERMUTATIVE. this means "qw" is the same as "wq."
+There seem to be some weird exceptions to this, but for the most part this is true.

+	-File input could probably be done with a single function, if fgetc is used for both.